This Cheesy BBQ Pulled Pork Recipe takes pulled pork to another level of flavor! This slow cooker pulled pork couldn’t be easier, or more delicious!

 How To Make Pulled Pork

-Just add a pork roast to your slow cooker with a dry rub and onions.
+Crock pots just make things a little easier, you just add a pork roast to your slow cooker with a dry rub and onions.
 Turn it on and walk away.
+That’s the key, walking away!
+Because I’m sure you have other things to do for 6 hours…

-Different slow cookers definitely cook at different temperatures, or so I have found.
+I have found that different brands of slow cookers definitely cook at different temperatures, .
 The “low” setting on one slow cooker doesn’t always equal the temperature of a “low” setting on another slow cooker.

 So for a five pound pork roast I say to cook it between 6-8 hours.
 Checking at 6 to see if it’s shreddable or fork tender, then letting it cook longer if it needs to.

 Once the pork roast is tender, remove it from the slow cooker and set it on a board to cool.
-Drain the juices from your slow cooker, but save them in a bowl for now.
+Drain the juices from your slow cooker, but save them in a bowl, you’ll be stirring some of the juices into the shredded pork.

-Shred the pork roast using two forks or just your hands if it’s cooled down enough and return the pork back to the slow cooker.
-Add about 1 cup of the onions and juices to the pork along with your favorite BBQ sauce – and then – the cheese.
+Shred the pork roast using two forks and return it back to the slow cooker.
+Add some of the onions and reserved juices to the pork along with your favorite BBQ sauce.

 You’ll want to add the cheese in while it’s still warm so that it melts into the pork and BBQ sauce.
-If it’s not quite hot enough, put the lid back on and turn the slow cooker on high for another 15 minutes.
+If it’s not quite warm enough to melt the cheese, put the lid back on and turn the slow cooker on high for 15 minutes.

 How To Serve This Pulled Pork Recipe